Cristina Moreno Lozano

 Doctoral research project

+Title: 'Optimising antibiotics in the Spanish public hospital: Professional belonging, collective consciousness and power at the edge of intervention (submitted July 2025; viva September 2025).
 My PhD project is supervised in collaboration between the subject area of Science, Technology and Innovation Studies (STIS) and the Edinburgh Centre for Medical Anthropology (EdCMA), in the School of Social and Political Science at the University of Edinburgh: Lukas Engelmann (STIS), Miguel García-Sancho (STIS) and Ian Harper (EdCMA, Social Anthropology).

 Qualifications

-- 2019 - (expected summer 2025).
+- September 2025 (expected).
 PhD in Science and Technology Studies - University of Edinburgh (part-time)

 - 2017.
 MSc in Medical Anthropology and Global Health - Universitat Rovira i Virgili de Tarragona and Universitat de Barcelona